nitesh-shaw-098/My-Work-Showcase/README.md

 ## 🚀 Features

-- 🖼️ **50 Project Listings:** Each project includes an image and title.
+- 🖼️ **My Work Showcase:** Each project includes an image and title.
 - 🪄 **Interactive Modal Preview:** Click any project to view a larger preview in a pop-up modal.
 - 🎨 **Modern Design:** A sleek, responsive, and gradient-themed layout.
 - 🧭 **Category Filters:** Quickly view projects by type (Web, Mobile, UI/UX, AI, Games).